 Getting older may mean that some daily tasks are no longer easy to do or, more likely, that you may no longer want to do them.
-Moving into a community where some of those needs are met for you can improve your quality of life, freeing up time for you to spend the way you want while still ensuring your privacy remains protected.
+Moving into an independent living community where some of those needs are met for you can improve your quality of life, freeing up time for you to spend the way you want while still ensuring your privacy remains protected.

 Wellness Benefits of Independent Living

 Independent living communities provide people with a way to live in their own home or apartment, but they are within a community that provides for many of their services and needs.
+They are similar to 55+ retirement communities.
 In short, you gain the benefit of having your privacy and living your own life, but you have help with the services you need.
 This can ease stress caused by worrying about these items, relieve the physical burden of completing some tasks, and give you more time to pursue the things you love.